 There is a one-time initial Enrollment Fee.

 2. Renewal Fee

 Parents generally enroll in the trust during their lifetime, but they will not fund the trust until their death.
 Once you enroll in The Arc Trust, we will ask you to update our record of information about your loved one every year.
 The annual charge for this is called the Renewal Fee.
-The Renewal Fee is $82 per year, if enrolled in 2015.
 Once you enroll, your annual Renewal Fee remains the same, regardless of what the Renewal Fee is in the future.
 Once the trust is funded, the Renewal Fee is no longer charged.

 3. Consulting / Maintenance Fee